-What do I need to know about how to care for my child's midline catheter?
+What do I need to know about care for my child's midline catheter?

-How do I change the bandage and clean my child's skin?
+How do I change the dressing and clean the area?

 - Use a new cleaning pad to scrub the tubing that comes out of your child's skin.
 Use a downward motion to clean the tubing.
 Do not go up and down the tubing.
 You might get germs into the tubing when you go back up.